 Before you know it, all those eggs will be transformed from bright Easter hues to spooky Halloween oranges and blacks.
 When it’s time for the festivities, fill each egg with candy and strategically hide them in your backyard.
 Then, just get out of the way and release your gremlins to tear apart the yard in search of treats.

 If you’d rather give it all an after-dusk upgrade, pick up a pack of these clear toy capsules and pop a piece of candy and mini glow stick in each one before sprinkling them around the yard.
 You can also make hard-boiled eggs and paint spooky designs on them.

-JOYIN 200 Pcs Mini Glow Sticks Bulk with 8 Colors for Glow Easter Egg, Kids Glow-in-The-Dark, Easter Basket Stuffers, Easter, Christmas Halloween Party Supplies, 4th of July, Independent Day
+JOYIN 200 Pcs Mini Glow Sticks Bulk with 8 Colors for Party Supplies, Glow-in-The-Dark, Easter Basket Stuffers, Easter, Party Supplies, 4th of July, Independent Day